readthedocs/readthedocs.org/docs/faq.rst

 First, you should check out the Builds tab of your project.
 That records all of the build attempts that RTD has made to build your project.
 If you look at your build page, and you see problems with import errors, it's likely that you aren't whitelisted.
 Virtualenv and pip options won't work without being whitelisted.

-If you need autodoc or other custom options, feel free to Contact Us either in IRC at #readthedocs, or by email at eric@ericholscher.com.
+If you need autodoc or other custom options, feel free to Contact Us either in IRC at #readthedocs, or by emailing the mailling list.

+Mailing list archives are available at http://librelist.com/browser/readthedocs/.
+To join, send an email to readthedocs@librelist.com, that will allow you to join, then send another mail with the content to post to the list.

 How do I change behavior for Read the Docs